10 Japanese architects who changed the face of this art

 Umeda-Sky-Building-hiroshi-haraUmeda Sky Building

-Known for her modernist designs, Kazuyo Sejima is thesecond woman to receive the Pritzker Prize in 2010.
-She received a bachelor's degree in architecture from Japan Women's University and then a master's degree in 1981.
+Known for her modernist creations, Kazuyo Sejima is the second woman to receive the Pritzker Prize in 2010.
+She earned a degree in architecture from Japan Women's University, then a master's in 1981.
 She began working with Toyo Ito until 1987.
 In the 1990s, she partnered with her former employee Ryue Nishizawa and opened a new studio, SANAA.
 They mainly designed structures in Japan, such as the Nishinoyama House in Kyoto and the O-Museum.

-Their firm was also among the 11 finalists for the design of Japan's new national stadium for the 2020 Tokyo Olympics.
-Notable international projects include theater and center culturel De Kunstlinie in the Netherlands and the Rolex Learning Center at the Federal Polytechnic School of Lausanne, Switzerland.
+Their firm was also among the 11 finalists for the design of the new Japanese national stadium for the Tokyo 2020 Olympic Games.
+Notable international projects include the theater and De Kunstlinie cultural center in the Netherlands and the Rolex Learning Center at the École Polytechnique Fédérale de Lausanne in Switzerland.

 maison-Nishinoyama